Inside: what’s the most important characteristic of God? His holiness? Or His love? And should we be afraid of God?

 The sweet spot is in receiving the revelation that BOTH of those are fully true.

 Who’s Your Daddy?

 It makes me think of stories my dad tells—childhood memories of arguing with his friends over whose dad was the toughest.

 “My dad could beat up your dad!”
 As kids, the thought of having the toughest dad in town on YOUR side was something to be proud of.
 He could be big and intimidating but he loved YOU.
 He was YOUR protector.
 What did you have to fear when your dad was the biggest, toughest guy around?
 Who could mess with you and get away with it?

 It’s the same with our Father.
-Sure, God would be completely terrifying… IF He didn’t also love us with an everlasting love.
-His power would shake the very marrow of my bones and leave me as a quaking, gelatinous puddle… IF He didn’t call me His daughter.
+Sure, God can be completely terrifying… BUT He also loves us with an everlasting love.
+His power can shake the very marrow of my bones and would leave me as a quaking, gelatinous puddle… IF He didn’t call me His daughter.

 The Holy One

 There are several words for “holy” throughout Scripture.
 But overall, the Strong’s explains it as “to be clean” or “sacred” in the Old Testament.
 In the Greek of the New Testament, the word to describe God means “right (by intrinsic or divine character…).”